josephwalden13/euler/README.md

 ## Project Euler in C++

-My solutions to the project euler problems.
+My solutions to the project euler problems without using any third party libraries.
 To run one type
-> g++ problemX.cpp common.cpp -o euler -std=c++0x && ./euler
+> g++ problemX.cpp [extras] -o euler -std=c++0x && ./euler

-into a terminal where X is any project number
+into a terminal where X is any project number and extras = any from {"common.cpp", "bignumber.cpp"}

 [Problems](https://projecteuler.net/archives)